maheera421/Portfolio/README.md

 6. **Contact Me Form:** The contact section allows visitors to send messages to me.
 It includes fields for name, email, and a message, along with a "Get In Touch" button.

-7. **Footer:** The website features a footer with a decorative image.
+7. **Footer:** The website features a footer.

-Overall, the "Portfolio" website serves as a professional online presence for me, showcasing my skills and work to potential collaborators and employers, while also providing a means for visitors to get in touch with me.
+Overall, the "Portfolio" responsive website serves as a professional online presence for me, showcasing my skills and work to potential collaborators and employers, while also providing a means for visitors to get in touch with me.